ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-ietf-dnsop-must-not-ecc-gost.txt

-   IANA is requested to set the "Use for DNSSEC Signing", "Use for DNSSEC Validation", "Implement for DNSSEC Signing", and "Implement for DNSSEC Validation" columns of the DNS Security Algorithm Numbers registry [DNSKEY-IANA] for ECC-GOST (12) to MUST NOT.
+   IANA is requested to set the "Use for DNSSEC Signing", "Use for DNSSEC Validation", "Implement for DNSSEC Signing", and "Implement for DNSSEC Validation" columns of the DNS Security Algorithm Numbers registry [DNSKEY-IANA] [draft-ietf-dnsop-algorithm-update] for ECC- GOST (12) to MUST NOT.
 Note that previously the "Use for DNSSEC Signing" and "Implement for DNSSEC Delegation" columns were already MUST NOT.

-Hardaker & Kumari       Expires 19 September 2025               [Page 3]
+Hardaker & Kumari        Expires 24 October 2025                [Page 3]

-Internet-Draft        MUST NOT DNSSEC with ECC-GOST           March 2025
+Internet-Draft        MUST NOT DNSSEC with ECC-GOST           April 2025

    IANA is requested to set the "Use for DNSSEC Delegation", "Use for